Healthy Balanced Diet

 Obesity is a complex issue and there are many factors which contribute (25).
 For example, many of us are simply leading less active lifestyles – whether that’s sitting at a desk all day long, driving more and walking less, or watching TV.
 If we are consuming too many calories.
 The result is excess weight gain.
 We need to think about our lifestyles just that little bit more and how we can balance what we eat with what we burn off.

 Just like protein, starch and fat, sugar is a source of calories in the diet and excess calories from any ingredient or product can lead to being overweight.
 However the suggestion that sugar alone is responsible for the rise in obesity rates in the UK is too simplistic.
-It also is not supported by Government statistics which show a reduction of 16.6% per capita in consumption of total sugars in the UK since 2001 (10).
+It also is not supported by Government statistics which show a reduction of around 18% per capita in consumption of total sugars in the UK since 2001 (10).

 The best way to avoid becoming obese is to eat a healthy balanced diet and to exercise on a regular basis.
 Your doctor can advise you on the best diet for your individual needs.